 Consumers look for and buy goods and services with specific product attributes.
 Ecommerce marketers must hone their target market and build product descriptions that capture customers' desires.
 Using product attributes in marketing is critical in attaining brand success.
-Each product attribute must be a positive selling point to create a lasting impression.
+Each different attribute must be a positive selling point to create a lasting impression.

 What Are Product Attributes?

 Product attributes refer to the characteristics that define a service or product and influence customer buying decisions.

 Attributes are further defined as tangible (physical) or intangible (non-physical).

 - Tangibles are characteristics such as size, color, smell, product design, weight, etc.

 - Intangible refers to things like price, quality, and aesthetics.

 Buyers use a combination of these various product attributes to make a purchase decision.
 They desire a product that meets their needs and wants.
 Needs are must-haves in a product, and wants are desired but not critical.
 Buyers select a product that best matches these needs and wants.